ansumanmishra/Frontend-Concepts/angular/README.md

 ```

 We can obviously use that syntax not only to read data from a component, but also to change it.

+## Difference Between Constructor and ngOnInit
+The Constructor is executed when the class is instantiated.
+It has nothing do with the angular.
+It is the feature of Javascript and Angular does not have the control over it

+The ngOnInit is Angular specific and is called when the Angular has initialized the component with all its input properties

+The @Input properties are available under the ngOnInit lifecycle hook.
+This will help you to do some initialization stuff like getting data from the back-end server etc to display in the view

+@Input properties are shows up as undefined inside the constructor